 These guys aren't all that smart, are they?

-I wince as the man thrashes around, in pain.
-The other man is in shock, not coming into terms with shooting his leader.
+I wince as the man in my arms thrashes around, in pain.
+The other man is in shock.

-The man goes limp, his rifle falling to the ground.
-I let him go, take the rifle, set it to stun mode, and shoot the man while he's still staring at the dead pirate.
+The man in my hands goes limp, his rifle falling to the ground.
+I let him go, bend and snatch the rifle, set it to stun mode, and then shoot the man while he's still staring at the dead pirate.

-I then walk to the chair, wrap my handcuffs around one of it's leg, set one of my feet on the back support, and pull.
+I then walk to the chair, wrap my handcuffs around one of its legs, set one of my feet on the back support, and pull.

-I wince, as the handcuffs slowly slide off my hands.
-They weren't exactly my size, and I was flexible to begin with.
+I wince, as the handcuffs slowly slides off my hands.
+They aren't exactly my size, and I’m flexible, to begin with.

 Once it comes off, I rub at my wrist.
 I walk over to the unconscious pirate, drag him over to a corner of the room, and leave him there.
 On the other side of the room, are various crates, so I go over to take a look.

-Most of what I find are eatables, liquor, weapons, and ammonition.
+Most of what I find are eatables, liquor, weapons, and ammunition.
 I abandon the rifles of the pirates for dual plasma pistols.
 They are common, light, and best of all, have lots of ammo lying around.
-I take four rounds, packing it into my pockets.
+I take four magazines, packing them into my pockets.

 Among some of the crates are ship parts.
-I tear off the cable of one, and use it to tie up the unconsious pirate.
+I tear off the cable of one, and use it to tie up the unconscious pirate.
 Then I gag him with the same cable.
-The cable was used in ship building.
+The cable’s used in shipbuilding.
 It would take at least top notch B-ranked strength implants to break them apart.
-I doubted that the man could afford them, but as I took no chances, I wrapped him with another round.
+I doubt that the man can afford them, but as I take no chances, I wrap him with another round.
 It should slow him down at the least.

-I then broke apart some of the parts in the room, and took some stuff that I was needing at the moment.
-Unfortunately, I couldn't carry all of it, so I just took five things.
-One was a processing core, another was a shard of terbium, and the other were some A-ranked tools.
-There was an S-ranked mini-engine, used in jetpacks that I had to painstaking leave behind.
+I then break apart some of the things in the room and take some stuff that I am needing at the moment.
+Unfortunately, I can’t carry all of it, so I just take five things.
+One is a processing core, another was a shard of terbium, and the others are some A-ranked tools.
+There is an S-ranked mini-engine, used in jetpacks that I have to painstakingly leave behind.

-After I was done looting whatever I wanted, I left the room.
-I casually shot the two pirates standing guard outside.
-They dropped to the ground, unconscious.
-Then I felt like face palming when I realized that tying that pirate up was for naught.
+After I’m done looting whatever I needed, I leave the room.
+I casually shoot the two pirates standing guard outside.
+They drop to the ground, unconscious.
+Then I feel like facepalming when I realize that tying that pirate up was for naught.

 I was originally going for stealth.
-But seeing as how they'd now notice I was gone because of the two missing pirates, I now had to change plans.
+But seeing as how they'd now notice that I’m gone because of the two missing pirates, I have to change plans.

-I dragged them both into the room.
-Then went out again, and removed a few panels.
-All while constantly looking over my shoulder in case anyone came.
-Then I shot the door mechanism, and set the panels back on place.
-The only hint that the door was not working was by the non functioning screen by the side of the door.
+I drag them both into the room.
+Then I go out again and remove a few panels.
+All while constantly looking over my shoulder in case anyone comes.
+Then I shoot the door mechanism and set the panels back in place.
+The only hint that the door isn’t working is the non-functioning screen by the side of the door.

-I twirled the guns in my hands, and grinned.
+I twirl the guns in my hands and grin.